GabrielB1606/1-2022-ICG-PaintClone/README.md

 GitHub repository: https://github.com/GabrielB1606/1-2022-ICG-PaintClone

-Compile with CMake (at least version 3.0.0).
+Compile with CMake (at least version 3.0.0) and Visual Studio compiler.

 ## Basics
 Select a shape and drag the mouse just like paint.